Proven-Paradox/shaper-system/Handbook.md

 ------------
 # Chapter 8: Talents
-A character gains a Talent for free at level 1, and again when gaining a level divisible by 5 (level 5, 10, 15, ...).
+A character gains a Talent for free at [Level](#level) 1, and again when gaining a Level divisible by 5 (5, 10, 15, ...).

 #### Arcane Evasion
 Your agility aids you in evading magical effects.
 You may use your Finesse in place of Heart to determine your Mental Defense.